 Most US states instituted laws that make dog owners automatically responsible when their dogs bite another person.
 These laws are called “strict liability.”
 Utah is a strict liability state.
 Under the strict liability rule, a person bitten by a dog does not have to show that the dog owner did anything wrong.
 The injured person does not also have to prove that the dog was vicious or had a history of biting people, only that the dog bit him.

 In other words, if a dog in Utah bites you, the owner must pay your damages, even if the owner took reasonable precautions to keep the dog from biting others.
 Dogs are unpredictable, and even if the dog owner uses the utmost care, the dog may still bite another person.
 Consequently, lawmakers have decided to put the burden on the dog owner when someone gets bitten.

-In Utah, the dog doesn’t have to bite the person for the owner to be held strictly liable for another injury.
+In Utah, the dog doesn’t have to bite the person for the owner to be held liable for another injury.
 For example, a dog may be tied to a leash and aggressively and ferociously charge a person walking nearby, causing the person to fall and break his wrist.
-Although the dog did not touch or bite the person, the dog still caused his injury, and the owner could be held liable if the injured person’s response to the dog was reasonable.
+Although the dog did not touch or bite the person, the dog still caused his injury, and the dog owner could be held liable if the injured person’s response to the dog was reasonable.